xinntao/BasicSR-examples/README.md

 **Note**:

-1. Add `@ARCH_REGISTRY.register()` before `ExampleArch`.
-Register() `, so as to register the newly implemented arch.
+1. Add `@ARCH_REGISTRY.register()` before `ExampleArch`, so as to register the newly implemented arch.
 This operation is mainly used to prevent the occurrence of arch with the same name, resulting in potential bugs
-1. The new arch file should be end with `_arch.py`, such as `example_arch.py`.
+1. The new arch file should end with `_arch.py`, such as `example_arch.py`.
 In this way, the program can **automatically** import classes without manual import

 In the [option configuration file](options/example_option.yml), you can use the new arch: